 First Corinthians 14 contains the only passage in the Bible that at face value silences women or restricts their ministry in the churches.
 It is important for all who believe Scripture to understand the truth about this passage.

 In this workshop, Jussi Suutari will discuss some verses (e.g. Eph.
 5) that were important to him during over his own personal struggle with the Bible.
-The conflict grew out of hierarchical teachings he was hearing on some verses in Paul's letters.
-Since through his own Bible reading he was seeing the egalitarian overall message of the Bible, he was not able to understand the contradiction nor comprehend God's perspective on the issue.
-Hear Jussi's way out of the conflict.
+The conflict grew out of hierarchical teachings he was hearing on some verses in Paul's letters, since through his own Bible reading he was seeing the overall egalitarian message of the Bible.